How Early Can You Test For Autism?

 How Early Can Autism Show in Children?

-Autism is a condition that can present itself in the early stages of a child’s life, and detecting autism early can be an important factor in addressing the symptoms and underlying causes as soon as possible.
-Autism is a complex condition with a wide range of symptoms, and these symptoms can manifest at different ages depending on the individual.
-It is possible for autism to show in toddlers as young as 18 months old or even earlier, but autism may go unrecognized until around 4-5 years old due to changes in development and behavior.
+.Autism is a condition that can become apparent in a child’s early years.
+Detecting autism early is crucial for addressing symptoms and underlying causes as soon as possible.
+Autism is a complex condition with a wide range of symptoms, which can appear at different ages for each individual.
+Autism can be noticeable in toddlers as young as 18 months old or even earlier.
+However, it may go unrecognized until around 4-5 years old due to changes in development and behavior.

 Early Warning Signs of Autism